Andrei Sakharov: Turn to activism

 The major turn in Sakharov's political evolution came in 1967, when anti-ballistic missile defense became a key issue in US–Soviet relations.
 In a secret detailed letter to the Soviet leadership of July 21, 1967, Sakharov explained the need to "take the Americans at their word" and accept their proposal for a "bilateral rejection by the USA and the Soviet Union of the development of antiballistic missile defense" because an arms race in the new technology would otherwise increase the likelihood of nuclear war.
 He also asked permission to publish his manuscript, which accompanied the letter, in a newspaper to explain the dangers posed by that kind of defense.
 The government ignored his letter and refused to let him initiate a public discussion of ABMs in the Soviet press.

 Since 1967, after the Six Day War and the beginning of the Arab-Israeli conflict, he actively supported Israel, as he reported more than once in the press, and also maintained friendly relations with refuseniks who later made aliyah.

 In May 1968, Sakharov completed an essay, "Reflections on Progress, Peaceful Coexistence, and Intellectual Freedom".
 He described the anti-ballistic missile defense as a major threat of world nuclear war.
 After the essay was circulated in samizdat and then published outside the Soviet Union, Sakharov was banned from conducting any military-related research and returned to FIAN to study fundamental theoretical physics.

 For 12 years, until his exile to Gorky (Nizhny Novgorod) in January 1980, Sakharov assumed the role of a widely recognized and open dissident in Moscow.
 He stood vigil outside closed courtrooms, wrote appeals on behalf of more than 200 individual prisoners, and continued to write essays about the need for democratization.

 In 1970, Sakharov was among the three founding members of the Committee on Human Rights in the USSR, along with Valery Chalidze and Andrei Tverdokhlebov.
 The Committee wrote appeals, collected signatures for petitions and succeeded in affiliating with several international human rights organizations.
 Its work was the subject of many KGB reports and brought Sakharov under increasing pressure from the government.

 Sakharov married a fellow human rights activist, Yelena Bonner, in 1972.

 By 1973, Sakharov was meeting regularly with Western correspondents and holding press conferences in his apartment.
-He appealed to the US Congress to approve the 1974 Jackson-Vanik Amendment to a trade bill, which coupled trade tariffs to the Kremlin's willingness to allow freer emigration.
+He appealed to the US Congress to approve the 1974 Jackson-Vanik Amendment to a trade bill, which linked trade tariffs to the Kremlin's willingness to allow freer emigration for Soviet Jews.